 - Low vibrations for user comfort

 - Long handle and extra removable foregrip that can be set in any position around the body

 - Fantastic dust collection with a shop vac attached

 - Very quiet at lower speeds and average at full speed

 - No shop vac adapter included in the kit

 - Poor dust collection with the dust bag especially at lower speeds

 The 1/8″ random orbital radius gives you smoother results and fewer swirl marks as well as decreases possibility of over sanding and burning the wood.

 This sander is one of the quietest when working at low speed and has an excellent dust collection with a shop vac attached.
-Unfortunately, an adapter for the vac is not included in the kit and when just using the supplied dust bag the duat collection is not that great, especialy at lower speeds.
+Unfortunately, an adapter for the vac is not included in the kit and when just using the supplied dust bag the dust collection is not that great, especially at lower speeds.